DyogenIBENS/FishComparativeAtlas/README.md

 snakemake --configfile config_example.yaml --report report_example.html
 ```

+The snakemake report `report_example.html` will be generated.

 ### FishAtlas on user-defined data

-To run on a user-defined dataset, create a new config file and format your input data following the provided example.
+To run on a user-defined dataset, create a new configuration file and format your input data following the provided example.

 ## Authors